It’s all your favorite things, rolled into one type of hamantaschen! Rainbows, booze, cookies. Strawberry Champagne Rainbow Hamantaschen!

 - Wash with egg wash and bake for 12-15 minutes until slightly brown on the bottom.
 Cool on a cooling rack.

-- To make drizzle, whisk together champagne and powdered sugar until you have a drizzly consistency.
-If you don't want to open a full bottle of champagne, you can totally use milk.
+- To make the glaze, whisk together champagne and powdered sugar until you have a drizzly consistency.
+If you don't want to open a full bottle of champagne, you can totally use milk for this part or even white wine.
 Drizzle over cookies.
 Enjoy!